Date Joined: December 2, 2019

 California born, Idaho raised, Tennessee living!

-My family of four moved to Tennessee over the summer for a big life change.
+My family of four moved to Tennessee over a year ago for a big life change.
 We're absolutely love it and don't miss the snow at all!
 My two kiddos are ten years apart but they're thick as theives!

 We have two dogs and two cats which sadly had to be temporarily re-homed with family and friends until we had out own home to bring them to here.